 No matter what happens today, tomorrow morning the sun will rise again.
 It will occur without a whisper.
 Will is an infinitely more powerful and important word than could, should, may, or might.

 I've heard it said there is nothing certain but death and taxes.
 Well, there is one more certainty.
-It is much more cheerful than the first two.
-And it is free.
+It's much more cheerful than the first two.
+And it's free.